 At this point (Day 5), you have some choices:

 Maintain the Starter: Discard or use half of it, then feed the other half with new flour and water (Day 1, far above).
 Stir until a smooth batter, lightly cover with plastic wrap or a lid and let sit on your counter.
-This is great if you plan on using it for baking recipes (we make banana bread with ours, pancakes too).
+This is great if you plan on using it for baking recipes:

 Store for Later.... then cover it tightly, and refrigerate.
-Remove from the fridge once a week and feed it (3/4 C. + 2 Tbsp All Purpose Flour + 4 oz Filtered water, then stir well).
+Remove from the fridge once a week, discard the hooch on the top, then re-feed it with equal parts of flour and water.
+Then stir well.
 If you decide to use it at any point, let it sit out overnight to let the yeast wake up, then put it back in the fridge once you are done using it.

 Share the Starter: Put a cup or two of starter in a freezer bag and label.
 Pass along to a friend who loves to bake, along with baking instructions that will allow her to use it in baked goods (ex. banana bread) or, instructions on “feeding” it.

 Dry the Starter to Freeze: Smear the starter on a baking mat and let it dry over the course of a few days.
 Once it’s dry, break it up and store in a freezer bag for a few months.
-To bring it back to life, dissolve the flakes (1/4 C.) in 4 oz of water, and 4 oz of flour (3/4 C. + 2 Tbsp).
+To bring it back to life, dissolve the flakes (1/4 C.) in 4 oz of water, and 4 oz of flour.
 Then continue feeding it as mentioned far above (Day 1, Day 2 Day 3..) until it comes alive.

 When using your starter for recipes that call for freshly fed starter, you’ll want to try to use the starter when it’s at its peak.